German DZ Bank well equipped for capital demands -CEO

+TEL AVIV, March 22 Israeli defence electronics firm Elbit Systems reported higher quarterly net profit, boosted by a rise in revenue, and the company said it sees increasing demand for its products.

-FRANKFURT DZ Bank [DETGNY.UL], a central bank to Germany's cooperative banking network, is confident its capital base is solid enough to meet regulatory demands, its chief executive said on Friday.
+FRANKFURT Aug 29 DZ Bank, a central bank to Germany's cooperative banking network, is confident its capital base is solid enough to meet regulatory demands, its chief executive said on Friday.

 The lender raised its core capital ratio - a measure of its ability to withstand financial shocks - to 10.5 percent at the end of June from 9.2 percent at the end of December.
 The ratio will rise to 12.0 percent upon completion of a capital increase in the third quarter, it said in a statement.